dusty-nv/jetson-voice/README.md

 Score:  0.39105066657066345
 ```

-### TTS
+## TTS

 The text-to-speech service uses an ensemble of two models:  FastPitch to generate MEL spectrograms from text, and HiFiGAN as the vocoder (female English voice).
-For information about using the TTS APIs, please refer to [`jetson_voice/tts.py`](jetson_voice/tts.py)
+For information about using the TTS APIs, please refer to [`jetson_voice/tts.py`](jetson_voice/tts.py) and see [`examples/tts.py`](examples/tts.py).

 The [`examples/tts.py`](examples/tts.py) app can output the audio to a speaker, wav file, or sequence of wav files.
 Run it with `--list-devices` to get a list of your audio devices.